Skip to content

 What tools are commonly used to manage internal communications?

-Common tools include email, intranets, chat platforms, mobile apps, and unified internal communication tools that bring everything together.
+Common tools include email, intranets, chat platforms, mobile apps, that bring every team together.

 How often should communications be sent to employees?